© 2026 All Rights reserved WUSF

 Construction crews are building a climate-controlled tent over the football field inside Raymond James Stadium.
 It'll be removed shortly before the Tampa Bay Lightning face off against the Boston Bruins on Feb.
 1. The tent will help keep the humidity from creating frost that makes it difficult for pucks to slide and players to skate.

-Hockey fans are hoping for a cool, rain-free day on Feb.
-1. That's when Raymond James Stadium, home of the Buccaneers, will host the Tampa Bay Lightning for an outdoor game.
+The NHL is hoping for a cool, rain-free day with low humidity on Feb.
+1. That's when Raymond James Stadium, home of the Bucs, will host the Tampa Bay Lightning for an outdoor game.

-It's called the Winter Classic and it's become one of the highlights of the National Hockey League's season.
+It's called the Stadium Series, and it's become one of the highlights of the National Hockey League's season.
 On Feb.
-1, more than 60,000 fans are expected to gather for what organizers hope will be a cool, rain-free night.
+1, more than 60,000 fans are expected to gather for what organizers hope will be a cool, rain-free night with low humidity.

-But just to make sure the ice doesn't melt, crews are building an air-conditioned tent over the rink.
+But just to make sure the ice doesn't soften, crews are building an air-conditioned, climate-controlled tent over the rink.
 NHL executive Steve Mayer said it will come down two hours before game time.

 Three men in yellow and orange safety vests and white hardhats use tools to build the metal frame structure of a massive tent.